-For most people the sexual thoughts rarely interrupt the things we are doing until the addiction becomes more intense.
+For most people, sexual thoughts rarely interrupt the things we are doing until the addiction becomes more intense.
 Sex addicts imprint many of these images into their brain in powerful ways to be used again and again to excite themselves whenever a “fix” is needed.
-The fantasies occur for hours on end and take control of the addict’s life and he or she then prepares for the next fix, the specific, ritualized, sexual act that will produce the high.
+The fantasies occur for hours on end and take control of the addict’s life.
+He or she then prepares for the next fix, the specific, ritualized sexual act that will produce the high.

-As for treatment of sex addiction, both in marriage and out, the two counselors observe, “In our experience treating addicts, sex addiction mirrors other addictions.
+As for treatment of sex addiction, both in marriage and out, Earle and Crow observe, “In our experience treating addicts, sex addiction mirrors other addictions.
 Sex addicts use sex as alcoholics use alcohol, as a ‘drug of choice’ to escape, to anesthetize their feelings, if only temporary.
-Sex addicts are people who, desperately alone and fearful of any truly intimate relationship, repeatedly and compulsively try to “connect” with others through highly impersonal, non-intimate behaviors; empty affairs, frequent visits to prostitutes, voyeurism, telephone sex and the like.”
+Sex addicts are people who, desperately alone and fearful of any truly intimate relationship, repeatedly and compulsively try to “connect” with others through highly impersonal, non-intimate behaviors: empty affairs, frequent visits to prostitutes, voyeurism, telephone sex, and the like.”

-And there appears to be a cycle to sex addiction: (1) stress or emotional pain, (2) acting out, (3) shame and remorse, (4) promise of reform, (5) a brief period of reform and (6) acting out again deepens, despite the threat of loss of family, vocation, physical and emotional health and even freedom.
+And there appears to be a cycle to sex addiction: (1) stress or emotional pain, (2) acting out, (3) shame and remorse, (4) promise of reform, (5) a brief period of reform, and (6) acting out again, which deepens despite the threat of loss of family, vocation, physical and emotional health and even freedom.
 Like other addicts, sex addicts are blind during the addictive cycle and deny the effects of their behavior on self or others.